On the growth of the Floer barcode: Definitions and results

 A $C^0$-almost periodic Hamiltonian diffeomorphism or $C^0$-a.i.\ is automatically $\gamma$-almost periodic or, respectively, $\gamma$-a.i.\ when $M$ is symplectically aspherical, \cite{BHS}, and also for some other classes of monotone symplectic manifolds $M$ including $\CP^n$, \cite{Sh:V}.
 However, we are not aware of any example of Hamiltonian $C^0$-a.i.'s on a symplectically aspherical manifold and hypothetically such maps do not exist.
 (See \cite{Po} for the proof in the $C^1$-case and \cite{GG:AI} for a further discussion.)

-To date, the only known examples of Hamiltonian $\gamma$-a.i.'s or $\gamma$-almost periodic Hamiltonian diffeomorphisms (beyond those coming from torus actions) are \emph{Hamiltonian pseudo-rotations} $\varphi$ of $\CP^n$ (see \cite{GG:PR} and also \cite{JS}), although one can expect the same to be true for Hamiltonian pseudo-rotations of many other manifolds.
+To date, the only known examples of Hamiltonian $\gamma$-a.i.'s or $\gamma$-almost periodic Hamiltonian diffeomorphisms (beyond those coming from torus actions) are \emph{Hamiltonian pseudo-rotations} $\varphi$ of $\CP^n$ (see \cite{GG:PR, GG:AI} and also \cite{JS}), although one can expect the same to be true for Hamiltonian pseudo-rotations of many other manifolds.
 A Hamiltonian pseudo-rotation is a Hamiltonian diffeomorphism with minimal possible number of periodic points where minimality is interpreted in the spirit of Arnold's conjecture.
 The actual definitions vary in general (see \cite{CGG:CMD,GG:PR,Sh:HZ}), but for $M=\CP^n$ the requirement is that $\varphi$ has exactly $n+1$ periodic points, which are then necessarily the fixed points.
+Moreover, by \cite{GG:PR} and \cite{Sh:HZ}, all periodic points have one-dimensional local Floer homology, in particular, $b_\eps\big(\varphi^k\big)=n+1$ for any $\eps>0$.

 The simplest example of a Hamiltonian pseudo-rotation is a generic element in a Hamiltonian circle or torus action with isolated fixed points.
 However, in general, Hamiltonian pseudo-rotations can have very interesting dynamics.
 For instance, Hamiltonian (aka, area-preserving in this case) pseudo-rotations of $S^2=\CP^1$ with exactly three invariant measures, which are then the two fixed points and the area form, were constructed in \cite{AK}; see also \cite{FK}.
 This construction was extended to symplectic toric manifolds of any dimension in \cite{LRS}.